DK Havenergi

 Aarhus Kommune

-Major climate agreement in place: Aarhus must be climate neutral by 2030
+Major climate agreement in place: Aarhus to be climate neutral by 2030

-A majority of the city council has agreed on Monday evening on a climate agreement for 2025-2030 of DKK 300 million, which will ensure that Aarhus becomes climate neutral in six years.
+A majority in the city council agreed on Monday evening on a climate agreement for 2025-2030 worth 300 million kroner, which will ensure that Aarhus becomes climate neutral in six years.

 Demokrati